videoatencion/consulta-censo-electoral/README.md

 ## Running in production

 A docker-compose.yml is also provided to build and launch the service.
 Remember to change the TOKEN, the path to the folder storing the CSV and the database add enable HTTPS to ensure secure communications.

+In case the system detects a collision, the process will abort import.
+You can control what is indexed with the following environment variables:

+- DOCUMENT_CHARS (default=5): how many characters to extract from the CitizenID
+- FIRST=true (default=false): index first or last N characters, default last
+- YEAR=true (default=false): if it only uses the birth day or also the last 2 digits of the year

 If you want to update the database, just copy the new CSV under /data and restart/delete the container.